Taxation of Estates and Gifts

 - However, if it can be shown that someone other than the decedent paid premiums, that portion of the life insurance is not includable.
 Liebmann v.
 Hassett.

 The actual current value of a life insurance policy is called "the interpolated terminal reserve value."
 (We won't have to know how to calculate it (The life insurance company would do it.), but know the term.)

 There are no inclusions with irrevocable life insurance trusts (ILITs), where cash is given to the trust sufficient to generate interest equal to the premiums on the policy, which will pay to the desired persons.
 These are very common and optimal.

 26 U.S.C. § 2035 does not apply if the property was bought for "adequate and full consideration".
 26 U.S.C. § 2035(d).
-This usually means fair market value, but if one transfers a retained life estate, the full value of the retained and then transferred at the time of the decedent's death because it really means the amount that would have been included in the estate tax had the transfer not happened.
+This usually means fair market value, but if one transfers a retained life estate, it is the full value of the retained and then transferred property at the time of the decedent's death minus the consideration because it really means the amount that would have been included in the estate tax had the transfer not happened.
 Allen.

 If less than adequate and full consideration is paid, the rest of the consideration still must be included, but the amount paid can be excluded under 26 U.S.C. § 2043 so as to avoid double-tax.